Workshops

 The Graduate College

 Enjoy a relaxing Wine & Cheese Social in The Wittliff Collections galleries on the 7th floor of the Alkek Library as a part of Graduate Student Appreciation Week.
-This informal event includes a brief program at 5:15 pm, which will feature remarks from Dean Andrea Golato and Provost Pranesh Aswath and highlight select library resources.
+This informal event includes a brief program at 5:15 pm, which will feature remarks from Dean Andrea Golato and highlight select library resources.
 Mingle with fellow graduate students and library staff, enjoy some food and drinks, and get tickets for raffle drawings.
 Registration is limited and required for this event.
 You must be over 21 and have proof of age in order to drink wine.

 Presented by University Libraries and The Wittliff.